Pirate Parrot: History

 The Parrot has become a staple within the Pittsburgh region, often appearing at events and Pirates team functions.
 He often appears in ads for the team on television.
 He has been embraced more in Pittsburgh among older fans than Steely McBeam of the Pittsburgh Steelers, and along with Iceburgh of the Pittsburgh Penguins serves as one of two bird-based mascots in Pittsburgh.
 In May 1986 the Pirate Parrot joined in the Pittsburgh section of Hands Across America.

 The three Pittsburgh mascots have been known to "fight" each other.
 In 2008, a parody attack ad based on the then-upcoming Presidential election was made to "attack" the Parrot, due to the Pirates then-16 consecutive losing seasons while the Penguins went on to lose in the Stanley Cup Finals to the Detroit Red Wings earlier in the year.
 (The Pens would win the Stanley Cup the following year.)
 The following year, all three mascots took part in a groundbreaking of an expansion of the National Aviary in Pittsburgh, with Steely McBeam tossing dirt at the Parrot's feet.

 In some cases, the Parrot has accompanied the Pirates on road trips if the game is in close proximity to Pittsburgh.
 For instance, the Parrot appeared at two games for the Pirates during a weekend interleague series against the Cleveland Indians in Cleveland in 2012, with the Parrot having friendly interactions with the Indians mascot, Slider, and even assisting Slider in interfering with the Indians Hot Dog Race, much like what the Parrot does with the Great Pierogi Race.

 According to the Parrot's biography on the Pirates official website, the Parrot hopes to eventually be inducted into the Mascot Hall of Fame.
 As of 2015, he has yet to be listed as a candidate, much less inducted.

-Impact on the Pittsburgh drug trials
+Cocaine scandal

+Kevin Koch (pronounced "coke") was the original Pirate Parrot for seven years after its debut in 1979, selected over 97 other applicants for his energetic nature and talented disco performance during his audition.
+Popular among fans for his lively dancing, Koch reportedly lost 17 pounds his first season due intense physical activity and sweating.

-Kevin Koch, the original portrayer of the Pirate Parrot, was later discovered to be high from cocaine during several games as the Pirate Parrot.
-He was also found to be the "middle man" between players and drug dealers, introducing them to cocaine.
-Koch, who has lived a private life since, has shown regret for doing cocaine and sharing it with the players.
-Despite the scandal, the Pirates kept the Parrot, although Koch himself was fired.
+In 1985, it was discovered that Koch had been high from cocaine during several games, and introduced players to cocaine by serving as middle man between drug dealers and players.
+Koch resigned that year and has expressed regret for doing cocaine and sharing it with the players.
+Despite the scandal, the Pirates kept the Parrot.